-When Daniel Quick joined Thought Industries as Senior Director of Product Experience, he came in with ambitious goals for the LMS provider’s thought leadership.
+When Daniel Quick joined Thought Industries as VP of Learning Strategies, he came in with ambitious goals for the LMS provider’s thought leadership.
 He wanted to create great content for current users, but — more importantly — he wanted to make sure they’d see it.
 Daniel knew that Thought Industries’ content was strong, but their in-app experience was static.

-On top of that, Thought Industries was hosting Cognition, its first fully remote conference for customer training (thanks, Covid!).
+On top of that, Thought Industries was hosting COGNITION, its first fully remote conference for customer training (thanks, 2020!).
 Daniel and his team wanted to find a way to highlight content from the conference to increase engagement.

 Ideally, he thought, he’d be able to publish new content to the user dashboard so that customers would see new and relevant information whenever they logged in.
 This would not only make the dashboard more engaging but also help them better utilize the Thought Industries platform.
 However, Daniel had no way to do this himself, and the engineering team didn’t have the time or resources to maintain anything so dynamic.

 Fortunately, Daniel had been a Candu design partner from the very beginning.
 He knew this would be a great opportunity to kick the tires on Candu’s no-code web builder and create the dynamic dashboard of his dreams.